asifamod/jekyll/_posts/2015-02-19-Jason-MD-test.md

 published: true
 image: "/images/blog/blog-exit.jpg"
 thumbnail: "/images/blog/blog-democracy.jpg"
 short_description: The Foundation prefers to take its funding off the beaten track so to speak.
-We look for individuals and ideas that are not yet accepted in the mainstream, that challenge the status quo and
+We look for individuals and ideas that are not yet accepted in the mainstream, that challenge the status quo and...

-description: bring a different perspective to addressing social challenges.
+description: The Foundation prefers to take its funding off the beaten track so to speak.
+We look for individuals and ideas that are not yet accepted in the mainstream, that challenge the status quo and bring a different perspective to addressing social challenges.
 created_by: Jessica Duensing for opensource.com.
 (CC BY-SA 2.0)
 source: https://www.flickr.com/photos/opensourceway/6555466069